-Just as it is often convenient to deal with variables that can take on different number values (algebra is more powerful than arithmetic), it is often convenient to deal with object references that can refer to different objects at different times.
+Just as it is often convenient to deal with variables that can take on different numeric values (algebra is more powerful than arithmetic), it is often convenient to deal with object references that can refer to different objects at different times.
 Object references are declared with objref name1, name2, name3, . . .

-After an object reference has been declared, it refers to the NULLobject until it is associated with some other object (see below).
-The deprecated keyword objectvar is a synonym for objref that may be found in older programs; objref emphasizes the pointer nature of object references and has the advantage of being easier to type.
+The deprecated keyword objectvar is a synonym for objref that may be found in older programs.
+The preferred objref emphasizes the pointer nature of object references and is easier to type.